 Remember, you’ll likely have followers living in different time zones, which means they’ll be online at different times.

 So, you need to re-promote your content regularly.

 Here’s a rough formula the month after publish:

 - Twitter: 3 times/ week

 - LinkedIn: 2 times/ month as a status update.
-Submitted to every relevant group I’m a member of.
+Submitted to 5-10 relevant groups.

 Now, I’m sure some of you are asking the question….